informatics-isi-edu/deriva-docker/README.md

 ### Add the `deriva/certs/deriva-dev-ca.crt` CA certificate to your OS trust store.
-This step is recommended (but functionally optional) when running the container stack on `localhost`, as the container stack will use a certificate issued by the DERIVA DevOps `deriva-dev` certificate authority.
-Installing the CA certificate will avoid browser certificate invalidity warnings for certificates issued by this CA.
+This step is recommended (but functionally optional) when running the container stack on `localhost`.
+The container stack will use a certificate issued by the DERIVA DevOps `deriva-dev` certificate authority.
+Installing this CA certificate will avoid browser certificate invalidity warnings for certificates issued by this CA.

 #### Linux (Debian/Ubuntu):